alariclg/gridsome-source-graphql-prismic/README.md

-Forked to be used with formik
+Forked to be used with prismic

 original: https://gridsome.org/plugins/@gridsome/source-graphql